 A common pattern in high availability (HA) systems is the leader/follower concept.
-This is also sometimes referred to as: master/slave, primary/replica, or some combination thereof.
+This is also sometimes referred to as: master/agent, primary/replica, or some combination thereof.
 This architecture is used when you have one authoritative process, with N standby processes.
 In some systems, the standby processes might also be capable of serving requests or performing other operations.
-For example, when running a database like MySQL with a master and replica, the replica is able to serve read-only requests, but it cannot accept writes; only the master will accept writes.
+For example, when running a database like MySQL® with a master and replica, the replica is able to serve read-only requests, but it cannot accept writes.
+Only the master will accept writes.
 In DC/OS, a number of components follow the leader/follower pattern.
 We will discuss some of them and how they work.

 Several services in DC/OS use ZooKeeper to provide consistency.
 ZooKeeper can be used as a distributed locking service, a state store, and a messaging system.
 ZooKeeper uses Paxos-like log replication and a leader/follower architecture to maintain consistency across multiple ZooKeeper instances.
 For a more detailed explanation of how ZooKeeper works, see the ZooKeeper internals document.